-How to become a pathologist
+How to become Pathologist

-You can get into this job through:
+You can get into this job through a university course.

 University

-- medical doctor route
+Medical doctor route

 Entry requirements